How to Use Claude AI with StreetSpring for Business Location Research

 understand the data.

-Use this when rent is flagging as a risk factor and you want to think through negotiation strategy.
+Use this when rent is flagging as a risk factor and you want to use the StreetSpring data as evidence in negotiation with the landlord.

 StreetSpring shows a survivability score of [SCORE] for a [BUSINESS TYPE] at